applysis/applysis.github.io/mkdocs/docs/API/a-creating-api-source.md

 # Create API Source

-Applysis provides API which gives the businesses or developers to submit feedbacks from their own software systems, it can be mobile in-app feedback, website widget etc.
+Applysis provides API which gives the businesses or developers ability to submit customer feedbacks from their own software systems, it can be mobile in-app feedback, website widget etc.

-Here are few steps how to create API source on Applysis platform.
+This document will provide you step by step guide how to **create API Source** on our platform and **generate secret key**.

 1. Go on [Sources](https://app.applysis.io/sources) page.
 2. Click **Add Source** button.